howardbdev/portfolio-project-faqs/rails-json-api-auth-with-js-front.md

 ```
 Success!
 But wait, we're talking about auth...?
 Right now, even though we can create a user, there is no session.
 So neither the frontend nor the backend is aware of who the current user is.
 Let's fix that.

+_Semantics around the word "session": In this blog, we've mentioned user sessions and Rails's `session`.
+Session used with no code highlighting just refers to a session, as in a period of time between a user logging in and logging out.
+When we say `session` as a code snippet, we're referring to a tool provided by Rails.
+We say "Rails's `session` hash".
+We shouldn't talk that way.
+It is not a hash, although it kinda looks like it the way we use it.
+In Rails controllers, `session` is actually an instance of the [`ActionDispatch::Request::Session`] class.
+Technically, it's an invocation of `self.session` -- the getter method for said `ActionDispatch::Request::Session` instance.
+Too much?
+OK, we'll bend the language a bit and stick with "`session` hash", since that's what it feels like._

 Let's head back to our backend to continue our authentication configuration.
 Hopefully you are familiar with using a basic auth setup on a full Rails app -- one where Rails is serving the views via `.erb` files.
 Basically, we're going to use [Rails's `session` hash] to store an identifiable bit of info about a logged in user after signing up or logging in.
 Logging out involves clearing the `session` hash.

 Here are some likely helper methods we might include in `ApplicationController`: